bricegnichols/tump-tump/README.md

 I'd like to local cache all the count data, for each location in a db, (mongo?) to avoid calling directly to the source.
 The database will be updated at intervals matching the base data, probably every couple weeks or so.

 Next steps are saving all count data to the db, and then making example d3 charts for a location.

+# testing
+To test the index file run "python -m SimpleHTTPServer"